 - With Libya company incorporation, the corporate tax rate is on a sliding scale and ranges from 15 – 40%.
 There is also a tax jihad of 4% that applies to annual taxable income;

 - There is opportunity for 100% foreign equity ownership of companies licensed under the Foreign Investment Law.
 However, there are restrictions on what industry sectors the business can operate in and the minimum capital requirements can be very high;

 - Libyan banks are increasingly open to supporting company formation in Libya.
 Foreign investors can now borrow up to 50% of their investment capital from local banks;

 - It is easy to open global corporate bank accounts to support a Libyan company.
 Healy Consultants works with internationally recognised banks such as HSBC, Standard Chartered and Citibank to provide corporate bank account services.

-- Libya has signed double tax agreements and social security reciprocal agreements with UK, India, Italy, Malta, Pakistan, Tunisia, France, Russia, Belarus and Ukraine;
+- Libya has signed double tax agreements and social security reciprocal agreements with UK, India, Italy, Malta, Pakistan, Tunisia, France, and Eastern Europe;

 - Libya corporate tax rate is 20% and there is no withholding tax other than on wages and salaries;